-The study habits you practice now will help you when you get to college and your career.
-These eight proven prep strategies will help you be prepared and stay calm when it comes to taking exams.
+The study habits you practice now will help you when you get to college and move into your career.
+Here are eight test-taking strategies to help prepare you for your next exam.

 Doing well on tests starts with paying attention in class.
-It’s hard to retain information when your mind is wandering, so start each lesson with the intention of actively participating.
-Listen intently to your instructors, take notes, and be engaged in class activities or discussions.
-Connect with the information when you are first learning it, and studying will be that much easier!
+It’s hard to retain information when your mind wanders, so begin each lesson by participating actively.
+Listen intently to your instructors, take notes, and be engaged in activities or discussions.
+Connect with the information first, and studying will be much easier.

-Reviewing information right before a test may help you get “in the zone,” but to truly know the information, you need to review throughout the semester.
+Reviewing information right before a test may help you get “in the zone,” but to truly know the details, you must review throughout the semester.
 Create a study schedule for yourself, and stick to it.
 One helpful way to do this is to use a planner to build your routine.
-Your study sessions will be more productive, and you’ll also be learning to manage your time.
+Your study sessions will be more productive, and you’ll also learn to manage your time more effectively.

 Staying focused is one of the most important parts of studying.
-To make sure you’re in study mode, find a study space that works best for you.
-This means choosing a quiet place and minimizing distractions—yes, that means putting away your phone!
+To ensure you’re in study mode, find a study space that works best for you.
+This means choosing a quiet place and minimizing distractions— that means putting away your phone.

 For some, the ideal study environment is alone.
-Others may work bets in a study group.
+Others may work best in a study group.
 Choose whichever method works best for you.
-Just remember: if you join a study group, be sure to focus more on the test material and less on chatting!
+Remember, if you join a study group, focus more on the test material and less on chatting.

-There are many techniques that can help you retain information for tests.
+Many techniques can help you retain information for tests.
 Try a few different strategies, and use the ones that work best for you.
-Here are some ideas for reviewing test material:
+Here are some ideas for reviewing test material.

 - Make flashcards from your notes and reading material.
 Quiz yourself, or ask a friend.